|Policy Title||Snow Conditions|

 Snow Condition Rotational Parking

-“Snow Condition” is a condition set by the Facilities Management Assistant Director for Services or the designated representative.
+“Snow Condition” is a condition set by the Assistant Vice President for Facilities Management or designated representative.
 When a Snow Condition has been set, Snow Condition Parking Regulations (basically the rotation of vehicles to various assigned parking lots) will be in effect.
 Campus will be notified of a Snow Condition by email and by signs located in strategic locations around the campus.

 Every effort will be made to provide ample advance warning of significant snowfall requiring implementation of a Snow Condition.
 When possible, a Snow Condition will be set approximately 12 or more hours in advance of the actual onset of snowfall.
 In some cases when the severity of a snow event exceeds the local weather forecasts, a Snow Condition may be set during or after a snow/ice event.